BMscis/reach-tutorial/Documentation/Tutorial/Chapters/backend.md

 Since we are building a NFT-auction, we need a NFT to be auctioned.

-As described in the beginning, we will need :
+As described in the beginning, we will need:

 - Nft Id
 - Nft price